ryxnSZN/SneakerML/README.md

 ## Set Up Vision with a Core ML Model

-Core ML automatically generates a Swift class–in this sample, the `MobileNet` class–that provides easy access to your ML model.
+Core ML automatically generates a Swift class that provides easy access to your ML model; in this sample, Core ML automatically generates the `MobileNet` class from the `MobileNet` model.
 To set up a Vision request using the model, create an instance of that class and use its `model` property  to create a [`VNCoreMLRequest`](https://developer.apple.com/documentation/vision/vncoremlrequest) object.
 Use the request object's completion handler to specify a method to receive results from the model after you run the request.

 ``` swift
 let model = try VNCoreMLModel(for: MobileNet().model)

 let request = VNCoreMLRequest(model: model, completionHandler: { [weak self] request, error in
     self?.processClassifications(for: request, error: error)
 })